lusingander/ddv/README.md

 ### Goals

 - Provide a simple way to view, search, update, and delete DynamoDB items in the terminal.

+> [!NOTE]
+> This application is in early development.
+It is missing a lot of features and behaviors.
+> Currently, update functions, such as creating or deleting items, are not implemented.

 ### Non-Goals